Jehan Mubarak

-Jehan Mubarak (ජෙහාන් මුබාරක්ஜெகன் முபாரக்; born 10 January 1981) is an American-born former professional Sri Lankan cricketer, who played all formats of the game.
-He is a left-handed batsman and a right-arm offbreak bowler.
+Jehan Mubarak (ජෙහාන් මුබාරක්; ஜெகன் முபாரக்; born 10 January 1981) is a Sri Lankan former professional cricketer who played all three formats of the game.
+A left-handed batsman and a right-arm off-break bowler, Mubarak was a member of the Sri Lankan squads at the 2003 Cricket World Cup and the inaugural 2007 ICC World Twenty20.
+Born in Washington, D.C., he is one of the few Test cricketers to have been born in the United States.

 Personal life

 The son of Azeez Mohamed Mubarak, a first-class cricketer himself and later a prominent scientist, Mubarak was born in Washington, D.C., making him, with West Indian Ken Weekes, one of only two Test cricketers born in the United States.
 His family soon returned to Sri Lanka, however, where he was educated at Royal College Colombo, winning the coveted Royal Crown for cricket and colours in water polo.
 He holds a degree in Physical Science from University of Colombo.
-Mubarak was initially spotted at a Cricket training camp in Dambulla by former players Arjuna Ranatunga and Aravinda de Silva, and subsequently labeled one of the brightest future stars of Sri Lankan cricket,.
+Mubarak was initially spotted at a cricket training camp in Dambulla by former players Arjuna Ranatunga and Aravinda de Silva, and subsequently labeled one of the brightest future stars of Sri Lankan cricket.

 Mubarak started his sporting career as a swimmer and then became a cricketer.
-He swam for Royal College and competed at National Level swimming competitions by representing his alma-mater.
+He swam for Royal College and represented his alma-mater at national-level swimming competitions.
 Mubarak specialized in short-distance swimming and won the national championship in 50 meter butterfly stroke.
-In 2006–2007 Jehan swam for Sri Lanka National Swimming meet and after finishing his semi-final heat he opt out from final event to participate in Sri Lanka national cricket team practice.
+In 2006–2007 Jehan swam for Sri Lanka National Swimming meet and after finishing his semi-final heat he opted out of the final event to participate in Sri Lanka national cricket team practice.
 Mubarak also led the Royal College Water Polo team during his time at Royal College.

-Mubarak was involved in an accident on 22 April 2012 while driving back from Wilpattu National Park; he was arrested and later acquitted as the result of a head-on collision which killed a motorcyclist.
+Mubarak was involved in an accident on 22 April 2012, a head-on collision which killed a motorcyclist, when he was driving back from Wilpattu National Park; he was arrested but later acquitted.